Critic Te Ārohi: Editorship

-The Critic Te Ārohi editor-in-chief is an employee of OUSA, operating under a charter that grants editorial independence.
-The Editor is appointed and employed under a fixed term contract that covers roughly the beginning to end of Otago University's academic year.
+The Critic Te Ārohi editor-in-chief is an employee of OUSA.
+The Editor is appointed and employed full time under either a permanent or a fixed term contract that covers roughly the beginning to end of Otago University's academic year (February-October).
 Previous involvement with the magazine is not a prerequisite for applicants, although most have held a sub-editorial position at Critic prior to being appointed editor.
 Although Critic's editorship has been shared in previous years (particularly in the magazine's early history), in modern times the role of editor is typically fulfilled by one person.
+At the beginning of 2026, the magazine was led by two Co-Editors, both full-time students, who each worked approximately 20 hours per week.
+Due to increasing study commitments, one Co-Editor transitioned to the role of Deputy Editor and later assumed the position of News Editor.
+In June 2026, the then News Editor moved into the Deputy Editor role.
+Usually the Editor is a full time (40 hours per week) position that is undertaken by someone that has just graduated.
 The typical tenure for Critic Editor is one year, though roughly 10% of editors in Critic's history have stayed on for two years as of 2024.

 Notable past editors include journalist and Rhodes Scholar Sir Geoffrey Cox, Priest and human rights activist Paul Oestreicher (OBE), renowned obstetrician Diana Mason (OBE), TV broadcaster Jim Mora, political commentator Chris Trotter, New Zealand Alliance Party co-leader Victor Billot, Substack co-founder Hamish McKenzie and Rhodes Scholar and former Green Party MP Holly Walker.